 When it comes to the country’s GDP as a whole, Prague actually accounts for 25%, which means that it is by far the highest performing area.
-As of 2007, GDP per capita of Prague was €42,800 and the city was also ranked as the 5th best European NUTS 2 region at 172% of the EU-27 average.
+As of 2007, the GDP per capita of Prague was €42,800, and the city was also ranked as the 5th best European NUTS 2 region at 172% of the EU-27 average.

 Since the fall of Communism, Prague has moved away from its reliance on industrial work and moved more towards a service-oriented area.
 The industry is still present, though, with many different companies working from here, such as large pharmaceutical firms and computer manufacturers.
 The services are mostly made up of banking services, restaurants and public administration, although trade and accommodation also make up a large percentage.
 In fact, the service sector accounts for about 80% of the jobs in the city.

 Legal foreign citizens in the city have increased in recent years, with the latest figure being 145,035 workers not born in the Czech Republic.
 This means that foreigners make up about 18% of the city’s workforce.

 Tourism is a major factor in the economic situation in Prague, and the city accounts for 50% of the money spent by tourists every single year.
 Much of this income comes from hotels and hostels, and there are about 73,000 beds available every day in this city.
 Other factors such as restaurants and bars also contribute heavily to the amount of money spent by tourists in the city.

 In recent years, Prague had received many awards relating to its economic state, with the most prestigious of these coming in 2010 when it was named the best city in Eastern Europe for business.
 It also won an award in 2005 as one of the top three places to live in Eastern Europe and received an award for being the 29th best city in the world for innovation in 2010.